-Executive Full-time Type of Perquisites $\underline{\mathbf{Officers}}$ Employees Employee Discounts (a) X X Spousal Travel Reimbursements (b) X X Financial Planning Allowances Not offered Not offered Automobile Allowance Not offered Not offered Country Club Memberships Not offered Not offered Personal Use of Company Aircraft (c) Not offered Not offered Security Services Not offered Not offered Dwellings for Personal Use (d) Not offered Not offered
+Type of Perquisites Executive Officers Full-time Employees Employee Discounts (a) X X Spousal Travel Reimbursements (b) X X Financial Planning Allowances Not offered Not offered Automobile Allowance Not offered Not offered Country Club Memberships Not offered Not offered Personal Use of Company Aircraft (c) Not offered Not offered Security Services Not offered Not offered Dwellings for Personal Use (d) Not offered Not offered

-(a) All employees are eligible for discounts on Company services.

-(b) The Company encourages the spouses of executive officers and certain employees to accompany them to certain Company sponsored events (such as industry association conventions and conferences).
+- All employees are eligible for discounts on Company services. - (a) (b) The Company encourages the spouses of executive officers and certain employees to accompany them to certain Company sponsored events (such as industry association conventions and conferences).
 The Company will reimburse the executive or employee for the cost of the spouse's travel and expenses, and adds such reimbursements to taxable pay for W-2 purposes.
-The Company does not gross up pay to cover the taxes on such reimbursements.

-(c) The Company does not own, lease, or use private aircraft.
+The Company does not gross up pay to cover the taxes on - The Company does not own, lease, or use private aircraft.

-(d) The Company does, under certain circumstances, provide hiring/relocation bonuses to newly hired employees and executive officers that may, in whole or in part, be used for temporary living expenses.
+The Company does, under certain circumstances, provide hiring/relocation bonuses to newly hired employees and executive officers that may, in whole or in part, be used for temporary living expenses. (c) (d)